The 9 Commandments of Raising the Perfect Dog

 *It is important in building a strong positive relationship with your dog to manage your dog’s environment so he can be right!

 - I will feed my dog only wholesome healthful food, in moderation.
 Overweight dogs have a lower quality-of-life and are prone to many painful, expensive health problems.
-I will put my puppy in a crate during mealtime.
-Feeding from the table rewards begging and demanding behavior.
-Feeding from the table and providing excessive treats are the leading contributors to obesity.

 - I will maintain control of the treats and toys at all times.
 Treats and/or toy play to reward desirable behavior and will not provide them based on the “demand” of my dog.
 After behaviors are learned, rewards vary in frequency and type.
 Example, after the puppy is house trained, he won’t get a cookie every time he eliminates outdoors, but he will occasionally get a belly rub, praise, a game of tug, a piece of steak or a walk for correct potty behavior.